HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 ## Deleting modules

-1. Detach the AssetTracker strip from the gateway.
+1. Detach the AssetTracker Strip from the gateway.
 If it is part of a daisy chain, take care to reconnect things appropriately to maintain power and communication.
 2. Open the AssetTracker page (*Assets → AssetTracker*) and select the corresponding module.
 3. Click *Delete → Delete*.
 4. Clear the Master Module ID property from the applicable rack.